polarofficial/polar-ble-sdk/technical_documentation/KnownIssues.md

 - **Problem:** PPG stream settings returns incorrect sampling rate when read with `requestStreamSettings()`.
 The returned value for sampling rate is 130Hz.
 The correct sampling rate is 135Hz.
 - **Solution:**
     - The PPG stream is working correctly even the `startOhrStreaming` request is made using the 130Hz as sampleRate parameter in `PolarSensorSetting`.
 The received PPG stream is sampled with 135Hz.

+#### Polar Verity Sense and Polar OH1
+- **Firmware:** all firmwares
+- **Feature:** time stamp in streams
+- **Problem:** When the time is set by the api call `setLocalTime` the time change is not changing the time stamp received by the streams until device is once powered off and powered on
+- **Solution:**
+    - power off and power on the device once since the time set to get correct time stamps